Jinxiang2000/Jinxiang2000.github.io/content/learning/scheduling-2.md

 ---
-title: "Scheduling 2 - Deterministric Model: Single Machine Model"
+title: "Scheduling 2 - Single Machine Model"
 date: 2024-08-27
 draft: false
 description: "Deterministric Model: Preliminaries"
 tags: ["Scheduling","Mathematical Modeling"]
 categories: ["learning", "operations research"]
 math: true
 ---

-# A Practical Guide to Job Scheduling: Minimizing Total Weighted Completion Time
+# Minimizing Total Weighted Completion Time

 Single-machine scheduling models are the fundamental building blocks of production planning.
 While seemingly simple, they offer powerful, foundational insights that can be extended to understand more complex, real-world systems like multi-stage production lines and entire job shops.
 A critical objective in this field is the minimization of **Total Weighted Completion Time**, denoted as $\sum w_j C_j$.
 This objective is not merely an academic exercise; it carries direct strategic importance for any business.
 It provides a formal way to balance two competing goals: finishing jobs quickly and prioritizing the most important ones.
 The "weight" ($w_j$) of a job can represent its economic value, a penalty for late delivery, or the strategic importance of a customer.
 The "completion time" ($C_j$) directly correlates to the time that capital is tied up in work-in-process inventory.
 Minimizing this objective, therefore, aligns with key business goals like satisfying high-value customers, reducing inventory holding costs, and improving cash flow by completing valuable jobs faster.